 News Missing Italian Marathon runner found on subway by NYPD officer An off-duty NYPD cop recognized Gianclaudio P. Marengo, 30, on a Seventh Avenue express train near Penn Station Tuesday morning.
 Photo Credit: NYPD By ALISON FOX firstname.lastname@example.org November 3, 2015 12:58 PM Print Share fbShare Tweet Email An Italian man missing since Sunday's TCS New York City Marathon was found on the subway early Tuesday by an NYPD officer, police said.
 The officer, identified in reports as Man Yam, recognized the runner, 30-year-old Gianclaudio Marengo, on the southbound No. 2 train at about 6:40 a.m.
 Yam helped the Italian-speaking Marengo off the train at Penn Station, police said, and bought him some food.
 He then called the Manhattan South Precinct and arranged for Marengo, who was in good condition, to be taken to an area hospital.
 Marengo, who doesn’t speak English, had last been seen on Sunday afternoon at the Marathon finish line inside Central Park, wearing his racing bib.
 He had been staying at a Queens hotel and had come for the Marathon with a group of runners from Italy.
 It was not immediately clear why he disappeared or where he has been for nearly two days.
-By ALISON FOX email@example.com Share on Facebook Share on Twitter Comments Comments section is temporarily on hold.
-Here’s why.
+By ALISON FOX email@example.com Share on Facebook Share on Twitter Comments We're revamping our Comments section.
+Learn more and share your input.